 The approach of representing the behaviour of a vibrating system as a “flow” of trajectories in the phase plane is the starting point for the mathematician’s approach to nonlinear systems which leads to “chaos theory”.
-Single-degree-of-freedom oscillators with smooth nonlinearity cannot exhibit chaotic behaviour in their free motion (although their forced motion can sometimes do so: we’ll return to that later).
+Single-degree-of-freedom oscillators with smooth nonlinearity cannot exhibit chaotic behaviour in their free motion (although their forced motion can sometimes do so: see the Wikipedia page on the Duffing equation for some examples).
 The reason is that non-intersecting trajectories in the plane don’t have enough room to manoeuvre: they cannot make patterns that are sufficiently complicated to suggest the description “chaotic”.
 However, a system with more degrees of freedom can do so.

 The idea of the phase plane can be generalised to a phase space, with more dimensions.
 We saw in the previous section that an oscillator with a single mass needs to be represented in two dimensions (i.e. in the plane) in order to give the crucial result that trajectories cannot cross.
 A vibrating system with two masses can be treated in a similar way, but the corresponding phase space needs four dimensions: unfortunately that makes it virtually impossible to visualise the complete phase portrait.